 Consider a Hwy 407 ETR transponder.
 While travelling on the 407 ETR is anything but cheap, for Markham commuters going east and west, this toll road can be indispensable.

 Cracking down on bad drivers is a community effort.
 Dangerous driving is an issue in Markham.
 Police laid more than 1,700 charges for impaired driving in 2019.
 In response, the YRP has instituted the Road Watch program, which encourages citizens to report aggressive or unlawful driving behaviour to police.
 Police encourage people to file a report if they witness speeding, unsafe lane changes, as well as instances of drivers disobeying traffic lights and running stop signs.

 The LowestRates.ca writing team focuses on telling original stories and bringing you the latest news in the world of personal finance.

 Auto insurance news Auto

 With high gas prices and the increasing desire to shrink their carbon footprint, more Canadians are looking at electric ...

 Read the Story Read More Like This

-*Shoppers in Alberta who obtained a property quote on LowestRates.ca from January to December 2021 saved an average of 38%.
-The average savings percentage represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by LowestRates.ca.
-Excludes tenant and condo insurance.
+*Represents the average saved by shoppers who obtained a Markham quote on LowestRates.ca and transacted via our contact centre between January and December 2022.
+The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by LowestRates.ca.